AIMOverse/amico/README.md

    Compiling amico v0.0.1 (/home/.../amico/amico)
     Finished `dev` profile [unoptimized + debuginfo] target(s) in 1m 08s
      Running `target/debug/amico`
-This is only a PROTOTYPE VERSION of Amico.
+This is a PROTOTYPE VERSION of Amico.
 Check out our docs for more information: https://www.amico.dev